ati-ozgur/course-database/2024/2024-midterm-exam-practice-questions/2024-midterm-exam-practice-questions.md

 ## Question 8 (10 Points)

+Write a SQL query to find the names of employees who earn more than the average salary of their department.
-Solve the question 7 again but use joins in your solution.
+Use join in your solution.

 ## Question 9 (10 Points)